10yard/dkafe/readme.md

 ## Console Add-on Pack

-An optional add-on pack includes over 80 Donkey Kong ports and hacks for the following classic home consoles:
+An optional add-on pack includes over 100 Donkey Kong ports and hacks for the following classic home consoles and computers:

  - Atari 2600
  - Atari 5200
  - Atari 7800
- - Atari 800XL (Computer)
+ - Atari 800XL Computer
+ - Nintendo Entertainment System
+ - Nintendo Gameboy
+ - Nintendo Gameboy Color
+ - Famicom Disk System
  - CBS Colecovision
- - Nintendo Entertainment System

-The add-on games are made available on the pies stage.
+The console games will appear on the pies stage.
-When unlock mode is active,  you must play for a given amount of time to win coins instead of reaching a target score  e.g. Play 2 minutes for 3rd prize,  4 minutes for 2nd prize and 8 minutes for first prize.
+In unlock mode,  you must play for a given amount of time to win coins instead of reaching a target score  e.g. Play 2 minutes for 3rd prize,  4 minutes for 2nd prize and 8 minutes for first prize.

 ![DKAFE slots](https://github.com/10yard/dkafe/blob/master/artwork/about/console_addon.png)